Industry’s first AI-driven remote machine monitoring solution for OEM’s & machine builders

 OEM’s are already experiencing the benefits of implementing MachineMetrics Service: “Tsugami/Rem Sales is thrilled to be working with MachineMetrics, bringing cutting edge, disruptive technology directly into our end-users’ businesses,” explained Michael Mugno, Vice President, Tsugami/Rem Sales.
 “The addition of MachineMetrics Service to our Swiss-turn machine platform packages allows users to collect data on machine health, production status, downtime, and so much more that they may never have known existed – bettering businesses across the industry.”

 MachineMetrics is an award-winning manufacturing analytics platform for discrete manufacturers.
-Their Industry 4.0-ready solutions work out-of-the-box to increase productivity through edge connectivity, real-time visibility, deep manufacturing analytics and AI driven predictive notifications.
+Their Industry 4.0-ready AI solutions work out-of-the-box to increase productivity through edge connectivity, real-time visibility, deep manufacturing analytics and AI driven predictive notifications.
 MachineMetrics has simplified Industrial IoT to digitize the shop floor and enable teams to drive decisions with machine data.

 Now integrated into factories across North America and Europe, MachineMetrics is the fastest growing manufacturing analytics provider in the industry, featuring global customers and partners such as Fastenal, Snap-On Tools, Gardner Denver, TurboCam, Shiloh Automotive, McKinsey and Co., SECO Tools and Tsugami/Rem Sales.